kexa-io/git-action/README.md

               MYOWNRULES: "./rules" #Path conform to our example
               #add here all your "environment variable" here
 ```

+You can also use key manager.
+The principle of use is the same as for [Kexa](https://github.com/4urcloud/Kexa/blob/main/documentation/Documentation-Kexa.md#password-manager).
+Here are some examples of use with and without key manager : [Here](./documentation/github/)

 <p align="right">(<a href="#top">back to top</a>)</p>